Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // Sum(3, 5) -> 8
 ```

-This is a method definition that has two components: the signature which specifies two integer parameters and an integer return value, as well as the method body.
-The latter is itself comprised of a single binary expression, which in turn depends on two expressions that resolve the values for parameter `a` and `b` respectively.
+There are two main components in this method definition: the signature which specifies two integer parameters as well as an integer return value, and the method body.
+The latter is itself comprised of a single binary "add" expression, which in turn operates on the method parameters whose values are resolved using the corresponding expressions.

-The hierarchy outlined above is essentially the expression tree of this function.
-It can be visualized with the diagram below:
+The hierarchy outlined above can be visualized by the following diagram:

 ```matlab
 [ Sum(3, 5) ]   <- function call expression